Heun Functions and Some of Their Applications in Physics: Some Examples of the Heun equation in Physical Applications

 o B.S.
-Kandemir presented an analytical analysis of the two-dimensional Schr\"{o}dinger equation for two interacting electrons subjected to a homogeneous magnetic field and confined by a two-dimensional external parabolic potential.
-Here also a biconfluent Heun equation is used \cite{Kandemir}.
+Kandemir presented an analytical analysis of the two-dimensional Schrodinger equation for two interacting electrons subjected to a homogeneous magnetic field and confined by a two-dimensional external parabolic potential.
+Here a biconfluent Heun (BHE) equation is used \cite{Kandemir}

+o Arda and Sever, in one instance with Aydo\u{g}du studied Schrodinger equation with different potentials and in two cases found Heun and confluent Heun solutions \cite{Arda1, Arda2}.

+In two papers Hammann et al \cite{Hammann1,Hammann2} solved the one-dimensional Schrodinger equation for position-dependent masses, and obtained Heun solutions.
+The importance of these papers is the derivation and use of a relations between Heun functions which are functions of $z$ and $1-z$, which can be used for obtaining the reflection and transition amplitudes for scattering problems for waves described in terms of Heun functions.

+o Recently Ishkhanyan showed that the solution of the Schrodinger equation for the $ V_0 / \sqrt{x} $ can be given as a derivative of a triconfluent Heun function \cite{Artur}.
+In another paper, solution for the same potential is given \cite{Artur2} as a linear combination of two confluent hypergeometric functions.
+For another potential which is an inverse square root near the origin and vanishes exponentially at infinity, solution is given in terms of linear combination of Gauss hypergeometric functions\cite{Artur3}.
+These potentials belong to the Heun class.

+Downing showed that the solution to the one dimensional Schrodinger equation with a hyperbolic double well potential is obtained by a transformation of the confluent Heun equation \cite{Downing}.